• Mattress Guides

 Although there’s no set time frame after which a mattress goes bad, most will last about eight years.
 The typical mattress warranty spans ten years, but some brands offer 15, 20 or even a lifetime of warranty coverage.

 How long a mattress lasts depends greatly on how its made and maintained.
+In other words, some types of mattresses can last longer than others, particularly if they have excellent craftsmanship.
 In this section, we discuss each mattress type and its expected lifespan:

 Innerspring